 Cell Phone Use and Driving

-One-third of teens report texting and emailing while driving, which is a deadly distraction for all drivers.
-Crash risk is four times higher when a driver uses a cell phone, whether or not it is hands-free.
+- Crash risk is four times higher when a driver uses a cell phone, whether or not it’s hands-free.